MSPCA-Angell Headquarters

 Melissa Ekvall

 Melissa is the Senior Animal Protection Research and Outreach Coordinator at the MSPCA.
-Melissa holds a Master’s degree in animal physiology from West Virginia University.
+Melissa holds a Master’s degree in Animal Physiology from West Virginia University.
 Prior to working at the MSPCA, she was part of the Citizens for Farm Animal Protection Massachusetts ballot initiative as Campaign Coordinator.
 After the successful passage of Yes on 3, Melissa joined the MSPCA family as a Client Liaison at Angell Animal Medical Center.
 In 2018, she made the move to her current role within the MSPCA Advocacy Department, as Research and Outreach Coordinator.
-Melissa grew up in Groton, MA and currently lives in Boston with her husband, son, and their Shih Tzus, Charlie and Fudge.
+Melissa lives with her husband, son, and their Shih Tzus, Charlie and Fudge.

 Lynsey Legier

 Lynsey is the Staff Attorney for the MSPCA Animal Protection Division (APD).
-Lynsey is a former Assistant District Attorney, who for over ten years specialized in the prosecution of animal cruelty cases.
-As part of the prosecution of these very important cases – that highlight the link between violence perpetrated against both humans and animals – Lynsey vigorously advocated on behalf of those voiceless animal victims who had been harmed by the humans they trusted to keep them safe.
+Lynsey is a former Assistant District Attorney who, for over ten years, specialized in the prosecution of animal cruelty cases.
+Lynsey vigorously advocated on behalf of those voiceless animal victims who had been harmed by the humans they trusted to keep them safe.
 She is a resource for law enforcement, animal control officers, other Assistant District Attorneys, judges, and other stakeholders in the criminal justice system.
 As Staff Attorney, Lynsey supports the APD by addressing legal issues with animal cruelty cases and with the holding of seized or abandoned animals.
 She also provides guidance in other types of civil actions that could help animals at risk achieve better outcomes, as well as assisting with legislative drafting and other advocacy matters.

 Bethany DeZolt

 Bethany is the Advocacy and Community Engagement Coordinator at the MSPCA.
-She received her Master’s in Animal and Public Policy at Tufts University and holds a Bachelor’s Degree in International Relations with a Concentration in Conflict Resolution from the George Washington University.
-While living in D.C, Bethany interned with the ASPCA Government Relations team and developed a passion for animal advocacy.
-As the Advocacy and Community Engagement Coordinator, Bethany manages our Community Advocacy Leader Program and assists advocates throughout Massachusetts in strengthening their capacity and advocacy skills.
-She is from Amsterdam, New York, and currently lives in Boston.
+She received her Master’s degree in Animals and Public Policy at Tufts Cummings School of Veterinary Medicine at Tufts University and holds a Bachelor’s degree in International Relations with a Concentration in Conflict Resolution from the George Washington University.
+While living in D.C., Bethany interned with the ASPCA Government Relations team and developed a passion for animal advocacy.
+Bethany manages our Community Advocacy Leader Program and assists advocates throughout Massachusetts in strengthening their capacity and advocacy skills.
+She is from Amsterdam, New York, and currently lives in Boston with her dog, Wally.